+The SonicFloTM valve uses a solenoid-operated trip relay circuit to operate a high capacity, three-way, two-position, hydraulically operated valve.
+This trip relay circuit consists of four functional elements: the trip relay solenoid valve, the trip relay supply orifice, the hydraulically operated trip valve, and the trip relay volume.

-The SonicFloTM valve uses a three-way, two-position, hydraulically operated valve to switch the position of the stop valve.
-When the trip circuit pressure increases above 18-30 psig (124-207 kPa; low-pressure trip) or 650-850 psig (4482-5861 kPa; high-pressure trip), the three-way relay valve shifts position so that the common port is connected to supply pressure and isolated from the hydraulic drain circuit.
-Actuation pressure is routed from the control pressure circuit of the relay valve to the lower piston cavity of the actuator.
-This moves the piston upward and allows the control valve to function.
-As the trip circuit supply pressure reduces below 16-28 psig (110-193 kPa; low-pressure trip) or 650-850 psig (4482-5861 kPa; high-pressure trip), the three-way relay valve shifts position so that the common port is connected to the hydraulic drain circuit, and isolated from the hydraulic supply.
-As the pressure falls within the lower piston cavity, the return spring will rapidly return the valve plug to the downward position, closing the control valve and shutting off fuel to the engine.
+In the normal run mode, the trip relay solenoid valve is closed, which prevents the trip relay volume from bleeding to the hydraulic return.
+As a result, high-pressure oil is fed into the trip relay circuit through the supply orifice, which quickly pressurizes the trip circuit to supply pressure.
+When the trip circuit pressure increases above 1100 kPa (160 psig), the three-way relay valve shifts position so that the common port connects the control port of the servo-valve to the lower piston cavity of the actuator, allowing the servo-valve to position the throttle valve.

+The solenoid valve opens when it is de-energized.
+Opening the solenoid valve causes the trip circuit to be connected to drain.
+This in turn causes the three-way relay valve to shift position so that the common port is connected to the hydraulic drain circuit, and isolated from the hydraulic supply.
+As the pressure falls within the lower piston cavity, the return spring rapidly returns the valve plug to the downward position, closing the control valve and shutting off fuel to the engine.